ansegura7/NLP/README.md

 This project is licensed under the terms of the MIT license.

 ## Acknowledgments
-I would like to show my gratitude to http://www.gutenberg.org for the books in English and to Peter Norvig for the algorithm of the spell checker.
+I would like to show my gratitude to <a href="http://www.gutenberg.org" target="_blank">Project Gutenberg</a> for the books in English and to Peter Norvig for the algorithm of the spell checker.